humanetech-community/community-hub/_activities/00-activities-root/00-activities-root.md

 ## Research Program

 The Research Program has not yet started.
 Do you have ideas for this program.
-Then we greatly encourage you to create a topic on our discussion forum in the [Education program](https://community.humanetech.com/c/focus/research-program) category.
+Then we greatly encourage you to create a topic on our discussion forum in the [Research program](https://community.humanetech.com/c/focus/research-program) category.